Topscientist/topscientist/README.md

 ### Hi there 👋

 Hey There!
-My name is Topscientist and I am a python and web programmer!
+My name is Topscientist and I am a python and web developer!
 I am currently working on a discord bot (Artys Modertion) and just general programming life and yeah, That's all I have to say for now, See you around!

 - 🔭 I’m currently working on ...
 - Discord Bots, Open source python code, A meta rival and much more!